-Tool Purpose Where to find Comment RSL terms of reference To define the roles, responsibilities and expectations of RSL members.
-GIA Handbook This 'terms of reference' (TOR) will eventually be updated to a version that can be used across all types of responses.
-In the meantime, it is considered fit-forpurpose for GIA biosecurity responses.
-Confidentiality deed To ensure the RSL are aware of their commitments to maintain confidentiality during a response and have committed to uphold these.
-GIA Handbook This confidentiality deed has been developed to meet the needs of all GIA related activities - an individual working on GIA related activities only needs to sign one confidentiality deed in order to be covered for all scenarios where they may need to receive confidential information.
-Confidentiality deed guidelines are in the GIA Handbook.
-Conflict of interest declaration form (including guidelines) To ensure that any potential conflicts of interest faced by RSL members are explicitly discussed, and agreement reached on how these can be best managed.
-GIA Handbook The conflict of interest guidelines cover the nature of conflicts that may need to be declared.
-The RSL Chair can provide further guidance on the 'significance' triggers.
-However, the general rule is where a particular decision or set of decisions may impact (positively or negatively) on personal gain.
-RSL first meeting agenda template To ensure all critical discussions take place and strategic decisions are made.
+Tool Purpose Where to find Comment Response Governance terms of reference To define the roles, responsibilities and expectations of Response Governance members.
+GIA Handbook This 'terms of re has been develo responses Confidentiality deed To ensure the Response Governance are aware of their commitments to maintain confidentiality during a response and have committed to uphold these.
+GIA Handbook This confidential needs of all GIA on GIA related a confidentiality d scenarios where information.
+Conflict of interest declaration form (including guidelines) To ensure that any potential conflicts of interest faced by Response Governance members are explicitly discussed, and agreement reached on how these can be best managed.
+GIA Handbook The conflict of ir conflicts that ma Governance Cha 'significance' trig a particular deci (positively or ne Response Governance first meeting agenda template To ensure all critical discussions take place and strategic decisions are made.
 GIA Handbook Rapid assessment report To provide an initial situation report, assessment of risk, options analysis and recommendations from an investigation where further action may be required to manage a biosecurity risk.
-Supports decision-making by MPI and potentially affected Signatories as to whether a response should be initiated.
+Supports decision-making by MPI and potentially affected Signatories as to whether a response should be activated.
 The rapid assessment report template can be found on the BRKB.
-The rapid assessment report is often developed under urgency.
-This working document is purely to capture the critical information required in order to support early decision-making on whether or not to initiate a response.
-It is not intended for wider circulation/distribution, and will not have gone through rigorous editorial review.
+The rapid assess urgency.
+This wo critical informat decision-making response.
+It is no circulation/distr rigorous editoria tools are held on the MPI system and essed directly from the BRKB.
+However, provide any of these on request.